Shigerubt/Shigerubt/README.md

 ## 🚀 About Me
 I’m a **developer with experience in Blockchain Technology, Back-End Development, and Game Development in Unity**.
 I love exploring new tools, optimizing processes, and creating impactful solutions.

-📌 Currently working on:
+📌 Interested to work on:
 ✔️ **Blockchain development** with Solidity and Foundry.
-✔️ **Back-end projects** using Node.js and SQL/NoSQL databases.
+✔️ **Back-end projects** using Java.
 ✔️ **Game development** in Unity with C#.
 ✔️ Enhancing my **QA Testing** skills to ensure robust software.
+✔️ Over 10 years of Customer Experience, enhanced by a background in Psychology—applying active listening, empathy, and behavioral insights to understand customer needs and deliver effective, personalized solutions.

 ---